coryodaniel/talks/beam-n-k8s/slides/presentation.md

 > One person's declarative is another person's imperative
 > -- me

+^ More features, customization, declarativeness slipping away

-^ As Kubernetes gets more and more features I feel like it's declarativeness has slipped away, and we have a lot more places where we _tell_ kubernetes the details of _how_ to run our workloads.
+^ A lot of _how_ to run our workloads

 ^ This feels leaky.
 Its creating additional cognitive operational overload to already complicated applications.